 Andrew Hines studied at both the University of Oregon and the University of Tübingen, obtaining a BA in Philosophy.
 He also holds a MA in Philosophy from University College Dublin and a PhD in Comparative Literature from Queen Mary, University of London.
+He is currently a Lecturer in World Philosophies at SOAS University of London and Thyssen Research Fellow in The Centre for Anglo-German Cultural Relations.

 His areas of specialisation include the history of metaphor theory, nineteenth and twentieth century French and German philosophy and philosophy and literature.
 He has presented papers on Nietzsche, Kant, Luther, Blumenberg, Ricoeur, Heidegger and Kierkegaard, and has organized conferences in the fields of philosophy and literature.